drlaguna/GMSCA/README.md

           186 GEN_763         yellow                  B             blue                    C

 We can see the 26 genes that have been found to be enriched by "C" in a second level.

+## Authors

+This R package uses code from https://github.com/juanbot/km2gcn and has been developed in collaboration with Juan A. Botía, Regina Reynolds and Mina Ryten.